Jaxsbr/aws-s3-website-template/README.md

-# aws-s3-website-template
+# AWS Static Website Template Using Amazon S3
-A template project that contains the basics for deploying and managing a public website hosted in AWS S3
+With this template you can quick generate the minimum required components needed to host a static website in Amazon S3
+- Create the S3 bucket
+- Deploy your website code files
+- View the page on the internet

 ## Create the stack and S3 bucket